ph7klw76/Advanced_Computational_Methods/Physics-Guided-Machine-Learning.md

-Physics-Guided Δ-Machine Learning (Δ-ML) emerges as an elegant solution to the perennial bias–variance dilemma that plagues both purely physics-based and purely data-driven models.
-In a traditional physics model—say, Density Functional Theory (DFT) for molecular energy predictions—systematic biases often remain, such as the well-known tendency of many exchange-correlation functionals to underestimate reaction barriers by roughly 10 kcal/mol.
+Physics-Guided Δ-Machine Learning (Δ-ML) emerges as an elegant solution to the perennial bias–variance dilemma that plagues both purely physics based and purely data driven models.
+In a traditional physics model say, Density Functional Theory (DFT) for molecular energy predictions—systematic biases often remain, such as the well known tendency of many exchange correlation functionals to underestimate reaction barriers by roughly 10 kcal/mol.
 Such models exhibit low variance but may be irreducibly offset from experimental truth.
-Conversely, a standalone machine-learning model trained end-to-end on raw inputs and outputs may achieve very low bias given sufficient data and capacity, yet suffer from high variance and the risk of overfitting.
-Rather than choosing one extreme or the other, Δ-ML reframes the problem: it lets the physics model capture the dominant physical trends and delegates the learning of the residual error—the “Δ” between physics and reality—to a data-driven correction.
+Conversely, a standalone machine learning model trained end-to-end on raw inputs and outputs may achieve very low bias given sufficient data and capacity, yet suffer from high variance and the risk of overfitting.
+Rather than choosing one extreme or the other, Δ-ML reframes the problem: it lets the physics model capture the dominant physical trends and delegates the learning of the residual error the “Δ” between physics and reality to a data driven correction.

 Formally, if we denote the true mapping from inputs
 $x$ (for example, molecular geometries or materials compositions) to outputs